Social documentary photography: Since the mid-1970s and beyond

 The aims of social documentation continue today in Puerto Rican photographer Manuel Rivera-Ortiz's photographs of lives in poverty.
 Affected by his own experience of growing up poor in rural Puerto Rico, Rivera-Ortiz refers to his work as a celebration of life, in poverty.

-Acceptance by the art world
+In 2021, the BBC News profiled the Ghanaian documentary photographer Muntaka Chasant in a short film, highlighting his work documenting hazardous child labor and environmental conditions at the Agbogbloshie e-waste site in Accra, Ghana.
+His work helped reunite a runaway teenager and underscored the human and ecological costs of informal e-waste recycling, demonstrating the collaboration between documentary photographers and mainstream media in examining environmental and socio-economic issues.

+Engaged photography as marketable art

-Since the late 1970s, social documentary photography has increasingly been accorded a place in art galleries alongside fine art photography.
-Luc Delahaye, Manuel Rivera-Ortiz, John Ranard, and the members of VII Photo Agency are among many who have regularly exhibited in galleries and museums.
+Since the late 1970s, social documentary photography has increasingly been accorded a place in photo galleries alongside fine art photography, conceptual photography and the increasing use of the medium by artists as a central medium or in mixed medium works, documenting performances, fleeting alterations of landscape etcetera.
+Luc Delahaye, the aforementioned Rivera-Ortiz and Ranard, and the members of VII Photo Agency are among many who have regularly exhibited in galleries and museums.

 Border areas and related genres

 Some photographers address social issues without dedicated advocacy for the victims of social inequality and grievance, such as Diane Arbus or Tina Barney.
 While Arbus created haunting images of deviant and marginal people (dwarfs, giants, transgender people, nudists, circus performers) or of people whose normality seems ugly or surreal, Barney documented the life of the white upper class in New England.

 Social documentary in the literal sense are multifaceted documentations from workaday life in certain cities, landscapes and cultures.
 The examples are equally varied as the opportunities.
 Roman Vishniac may be mentioned as a characteristic representative, who documented Jewish life in Eastern Europe prior to the Holocaust (Verschwundene Welt, A Vanished World)|.

 Another genre close to the procedures and results of social documentary photography can be found in the ethnographic photography that often documents people in precarious situations, however intending to document disappearing traditions, clothing or living conditions.

 Social Realism is an artistic movement, expressed in the visual and other realist arts, which depicts working class activities as heroic.
 Many artists who subscribed to Social Realism were painters with socialist political views.
 The movement therefore has some commonalities with the Socialist Realism used in certain Communist nations.